yyaadet/llmsurf/docs/README.md

 ![LLMSurf](https://raw.githubusercontent.com/yyaadet/llmsurf/main/images/logo.png)

 An AI agent that can perform tasks on your macOS.
-It can open applications, search the twitter(X), rednote(xiaohongshu.com), and Google, and more.
+It can open applications, search the twitter(X), rednote(xiaohongshu.com), Reddit and Google, and more.

 ## Application